Home » Skin Care » Skin Disease » Herpes Infection

 Herpes: Warning Signs

-Herpes, a form of caused by the herpes simplex virus or HSV, has two subtypes—HSV-1 (herpes simplex virus-1) and HSV-2 (herpes simple virus-2).
-HSV-1 is responsible for blisters and cold sores occurring in or on the mouth while HSV-2 is associated with the genital infections or sores caused in and around the genital regions of both males and females.
+Herpes, a form of viral infection caused by the herpes simplex virus or HSV, has two subtypes—HSV-1 (herpes simplex virus-1) and HSV-2 (herpes simple virus-2).
+HSV-1 is responsible for blisters and cold occurring in or on the mouth while HSV-2 is associated with the genital infections or sores caused in and around the genital regions of both males and females.
 Genital herpes occurs right below our waist region.
 It can be painful and embarrassing.
 While improper immune function can cause genital herpes, it is most commonly associated with some sort of sexual transmission carrying with it a certain level of social stigma.
 That said, it’s best to be as educated as possible.

 herpes